dssg/hitchhikers-guide/sources/curriculum/setup/software-setup/windows.md

 This will launch a VScode window that will let you develop on your WSL machine.

-As we said above, one of the most useful features of VSCode is that it let's you edit code directly on a remote server ussing SSH.
+As we said above, one of the most useful features of VSCode is that it let's you edit code directly on a remote server using SSH.
 To use this feature, you should [install the Remote-SSH extention for VSCode](https://code.visualstudio.com/learn/develop-cloud/ssh-lab-machines).

 We need to tell VSCode where your private key is to authenticate the SSH connection.
 VSCode would automatically check for the default private key named `id_rsa` at the default Windows location `C:\Users\<windows_username>/.ssh/`.
 As we created the SSH keys in WSL, they keys would be inside the WSL file system.
 We can copy the keys to the windows location.